NSLS-II-BMM/XAS_Workshops/docs/October2023.rst

 :Sample preparation and sample environments:

-   A discussion of how to plan for your XAS experiment, how to prepare your samples for measurement, and how plan for *in situ* and *operando* experiments
+   A discussion of how to plan for your XAS experiment, how to prepare your samples for measurement, and how to plan for *in situ* and *operando* experiments

    + Presenter: `Eli Stavitski <https://www.bnl.gov/staff/istavitski>`__